1973 World Series of Poker

-The 1973 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe from May 4 to May 10, 1973.
+The 1973 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe from May 4 to 10, 1973.

 Events

 The 1973 WSOP had six preliminary events.
 The 1973 WSOP marked the first time a single player won more than one preliminary World Series of Poker event in a single series with Puggy Pearson winning twice.
 Event #4 marked the first time in WSOP history that two players were awarded the same title in Aubrey Day and Jack Straus.
 Both players received credit for the first-place finish.
 Event #5 has a record of showing a single entry, Bill Boyd.
 Boyd was automatically awarded the bracelet by documented sources.
 All details of Event #5 are currently unknown to dispute the claim.